Carnegie Mellon Ranking – Introduction

 Carnegie Mellon Computer Science Ranking

 Known for its science and technology programs, it makes sense to look at the Carnegie Mellon ranking specific to these areas.
-According to U.S. News, the Carnegie Mellon University ranking for Best Computer Science schools is #2.
-Only MIT ranks higher at the coveted #1 position.
+According to U.S. News, the Carnegie Mellon University ranking for Best Computer Science schools is #4.
+MIT, Stanford, and UC Berkeley rank higher at a three-way tie for the coveted #1 position.

 Within more specific areas of computer science, the Carnegie Mellon ranking is impressive.
 The Carnegie Mellon University ranking in artificial intelligence and programming language is #1.
 It’s evident that CMU is considered a top university nationally and globally within the spheres of science and technology.